Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-eventhubs/README.md

 Effectively only when `checkpoint-mode` is `Time`.
 Decides The time interval to do one checkpoint.

 Default: `5s`

+**_max-batch-size_**

+The maximum number of events that will be in the list when this callback is invoked.

+Default: `10`

+**_max-wait-time_**

+The max time duration to wait to receive a batch of events upto the max batch size before invoking this callback.

+Default: `null`

 ### Error Channels
 **_consumer error channel_**